-Sec.
-18. A general court-martial has jurisdiction to try persons subject to this code for an offense made punishable by this code and may adjudge any of the following punishments:
+A general court-martial has jurisdiction to try an individual subject to this code for an offense made punishable by this code and may adjudge any of the following punishments:

-- (a) A fine of not more than \$200.00 for a single offense. - (b) Forfeiture of pay and allowances of not more than \$200.00 for a single offense. - (c) A reprimand. - (d) Dismissal or dishonorable discharge. - (e) Reduction of a noncommissioned officer to an inferior grade. - (f) A combination of the punishments under subdivisions (a) to (e).
+- (a) Confinement of not more than 2 years. - (b) A fine of not more than \$2,500.00 for a single offense. - (c) Forfeiture of all pay and allowances. - (d) A reprimand. - (e) Restitution. - (f) Dismissal, dishonorable discharge, or bad conduct discharge. - (g) Reduction of an enlisted member to an inferior grade. - (h) A combination of the punishments under subdivisions (a) to (g).